YounesCheikh/WalletixJavaApi/README.md

 ### How to?

-Just include the [WalletixJavaAPI.jar](https://github.com/cyounes/WalletixJavaApi/blob/master/WalletixJavaAPI.jar?raw=true)  file to your project then import the package
+Include the [WalletixJavaAPI.jar](https://github.com/cyounes/WalletixJavaApi/blob/master/WalletixJavaAPI.jar?raw=true)  file into your project then import the package
 ```
 import org.payment.wltx.*
 ```